openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

-The root node (`/`) is indicated by encoding a single path element which is an empty string, as per the following example:
+The root node (`/`) is encoded as a zero-length array (slice) of path elements:

 ```
 path: <
-  element: ""
 >
 ```

+Note this is *not* the same as a path consisting of a single empty string elements.

 Paths (defined to be the concatenation of the `Prefix` and `Path` within the message) specified within a message MUST be absolute - no messages with relative paths should be generated.

 ### 2.2.3 Node Values

-The value of a data node is encoded as a two-field message:

-*   `bytes` - an arbitrary series of bytes which indicates the value of the node referred to within the message context.
-*   `type` - a field indicating the type of data contained in the bytes field.
-Currently defined types are:
+The value of a data node is encoded in a `TypedValue` message as a `[oneof](https://developers.google.com/protocol-buffers/docs/proto3#oneof)` field to allow selection of the data type by setting exactly one of the member fields.
+The possible data types include scalar types, data encoded based on one of the supported gNMI encodings (per <a href="#23-encoding-data-in-an-update-message">2.3</a>"), and additional definitions to respresent types used in some schema languages.

+Several native scalar protobuf types are included:

+*   `string`
+*   `int64`
+*   `uint64`
+*   `bool`
+*   `bytes` (see <a href="#232-bytes">2.3.2</a>)
+*   `float`

+Additional defined data types include:

+*   `Decimal64` -- a message encoding a floating point decimal number consisting of a total number of digits and a precision
+    indicating the number of digits following the decimal point.
+It has two subfields:
+  *   `digits` -- the set of digits
+  *   `precision` -- number of digits following the decimal point

+* `ScalarArray` -- a message encoding a mixed-type scalar array; it has a single repeated subfield:
+  *   `element` -- a `TypedValue` element within the array.
+The type of each element MUST be a scalar type (i.e., one of the
+      native scalar types or `Decimal64`).

+The remaining fields in the `TypedValue` message define data values that are encoded according to types in the `Encoding` enumeration.

 <table>
   <tr>